networkx/nx-guides/content/algorithms/assortativity/correlation.md

 ```

 Nodes are colored by the `cluster` property and labeled by `num_prop` property.
-We can observe that the initial network on left side is completely assortative
+We can observe that the initial network on the left side is completely assortative
-and its compliment on right side is completely disassortative.
+and its complement on right side is completely disassortative.
 As we add edges between nodes of different (similar) attributes in the assortative
 (disassortative) network, the network tends to a non-assortative network and
-value of both the assortaivity coefficients tends to $0$.
+value of both the assortaitvity coefficients tends to $0$.

 +++

 The parameter `nodes` in `attribute_assortativity_coefficient` and
-`numeric_assortativity_coefficient` specifies the nodes who's edges are to be
+`numeric_assortativity_coefficient` specifies the nodes whose edges are to be
 considered in the mixing matrix calculation.
 That is to say, if $(u,v)$ is a directed edge then the edge $(u,v)$ will be
-used in mixing matrix calculation if $u$ is in `nodes` and for undirected case
+used in mixing matrix calculation if $u$ is in `nodes`.
-its considered if atleast one of the $u,v$ in in `nodes`.
+For the undirected case, it's considered if atleast one of the $u,v$ in in `nodes`.

-Whereas the parameter `nodes` in `degree_assortativity_coefficient` and
+The `nodes` parameter is interpreted differently in `degree_assortativity_coefficient` and
-`degree_pearson_correlation_coefficient` specifies the nodes whose subgraph's
+`degree_pearson_correlation_coefficient`, where it specifies the nodes forming a subgraph
-edges are considered in the mixing matrix calculation.
+whose edges are considered in the mixing matrix calculation.

 ```{code-cell} ipython3
 # list of nodes to consider for the i'th network in the example